taneresme/mc.primeNumbers/README.md

-### Multi-Core / searching for prime numbers with OpenMP
+### Multi-Core / searching for prime numbers with OpenMP and Thrust

 This repo cantains openMP and Thrust implementations for finding prime numbers.
 Dev-C++ can be used for compiling project.